 SOS Committee chair

-Reed Student Senate Bylaws mandate that the interest earned from the Student Body Endowment funds a project which broadly benefits the student body.
-A student committee, chaired by a student senator, and made up entirely of students, oversees the SOS programs.
-The SOS Committee currently administers two programs:
+Reed Student Body Senate Bylaws mandate that the interest earned from the Student Body Endowment shall go towards projects which broadly benefit the student body.
+A student committee, chaired by a student senator, and made up entirely of students, oversees the SOS program which may provide funds detailed below.

 Discretionary grants assist students experiencing substantial financial hardship who would benefit significantly from a single grant of up to $2,000.
 This may include, but is not limited to, necessary medical costs, unexpected educational costs, or emergency travel costs.
 Please contact the SOS Committee chair directly for instructions on how to apply.
 Grants are available on a rolling basis throughout the year, and applications may be submitted through the final day of class.